manniwood/iidy/DESIGN.md

 ## The REST API

-Normally, the code in `pgstore.go` would just live inside of a larger applicaiton, but for learning purposes, I created a REST-like API to sit on top of `pgstore.go`.
+Normally, the code in `data.go` would just live inside of a larger applicaiton, but for learning purposes, I created a REST-like API to sit on top of `data.go`.

 The API for dealing with items in batches looks like this: